AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-Consider the following `for` loops.
+Consider the following `for` loops:

 ``` cpp
 // Approach A: define outside loop